2019 Beauregard tornado: Georgia

 At 4:03 PM EST, the tornado moved into the northern side of Talbotton.
 Trees were observed to be snapped going into town along Adams Road.
 The tornado intensified again as it headed into town.
 It intersected Washington Avenue, which is the main north–south road in the town.
 It caused high-end EF2 damage in this area with several manufactured homes turned over and destroyed, sometimes mangled.
 It was unrecognizable where these manufactured homes originally sat.
 The contents from inside of these homes were blown over a quarter mile from where the homes were originally located.
 A single-family home was removed and twisted at least 10 ft off its foundation.
 The second story of this home was completely removed.
 The tornado then intensified further into an EF3 tornado, where two brick-and-mortar apartments were completely demolished.
 The slabs of these apartments were left completely bare after the tornado.
 Dozens of cars were also destroyed.
 Debris were blasted into the vehicles, and the windows were blown out.
 In addition, a sedan was overturned on to the side.
 Several homes lost roofs as well.
 The tornado continued moving northeast out of the town.
 Seven injuries were reported within the town.
-The tornado continued to be snapped and uprooted as it moved out of town and into wooded areas.
+The tornado continued, with trees snapped and uprooted as it moved out of town and into wooded areas.
 Another manufactured home was overturned.
 The tornado moved into a small valley, snapping hundreds of trees.
 A few final trees were snapped at the end of the tornadoes life.
-Finally at 4:16 PM EST about 10.5 miles ENE of Talbotton, Georgia, the tornado lifted.
+At 4:16 PM EST and about 10.5 miles east-northeast of Talbotton, Georgia, the tornado dissipated.